 - 1. From the PCE web console menu, go to Servers & Endpoints > Workloads. - 2.
-Click Add > Pair Workload with Pairing Profile. - 3.
+Click Add > Pair Workload with Pairing Profile.

 From the drop-down list, select a pairing profile.
 The list contains the default pairing profile and the pairing profiles you've added.
+To create a power pairing profile and Configure a Deiving Drafile [107].

+'''

-To create a new pairing profile, see Configure a Pairing Profile [196].
+To create a new pairing profile, see Configure a Pairing Profile [193].

+'''